lvgl/lv_binding_micropython/README.md

 ---

 This repo is a submodule of [lv_micropython](https://github.com/lvgl/lv_micropython).
-Please fork [lv_micropython](https://github.com/lvgl/lv_micropython) for a quick start with LVGL Micropython Bindings.
+Please fork [lv_micropython](https://github.com/lvgl/lv_micropython) for a quick start with LVGL MicroPython Bindings.

 ---

 See also [Micropython + LittlevGL](https://blog.lvgl.io/2019-02-20/micropython-bindings) blog post.
 (LittlevGL is the previous name of LVGL.)
-For advanced features, see [Pure Micropython Display Driver](https://blog.lvgl.io/2019-08-05/micropython-pure-display-driver) blog post.
+For advanced features, see [Pure MicroPython Display Driver](https://blog.lvgl.io/2019-08-05/micropython-pure-display-driver) blog post.
 For questions and discussions - please use the forum: https://forum.lvgl.io/c/micropython

-## Micropython
+## MicroPython

-Micropython Binding for LVGL provides an automatically generated Micropython module with classes and functions that allow the user access much of the LVGL library.
+MicroPython Binding for LVGL provides an automatically generated MicroPython module with classes and functions that allow the user access much of the LVGL library.
 The module is generated automatically by the script [`gen_mpy.py`](https://github.com/lvgl/lv_binding_micropython/blob/master/gen/gen_mpy.py).
-This script reads, preprocesses and parses LVGL header files, and generates a C file `lv_mpy.c` which defines the Micropython module (API) for accessing LVGL from Micropython.
+This script reads, preprocesses and parses LVGL header files, and generates a C file `lv_mpy.c` which defines the MicroPython module (API) for accessing LVGL from MicroPython.
 Micopython's build script (Makefile or CMake) should run `gen_mpy.py` automatically to generate and compile `lv_mpy.c`.

 - If you would like to see an example of how a generated `lv_mpy.c` looks like, have a look at [`lv_mpy_example.c`](https://raw.githubusercontent.com/lvgl/lv_binding_micropython/master/gen/lv_mpy_example.c).
-Note that its only exported (non static) symbol is `mp_module_lvgl` which should be registered in Micropython as a module.
+Note that its only exported (non static) symbol is `mp_module_lvgl` which should be registered in MicroPython as a module.
-- lv_binding_micropython is usually used as a git submodule of [lv_micropython](https://github.com/lvgl/lv_micropython) which builds Micropython + LVGL + lvgl-bindings, but can also be used on other forks of Micropython.
+- lv_binding_micropython is usually used as a git submodule of [lv_micropython](https://github.com/lvgl/lv_micropython) which builds MicroPython + LVGL + lvgl-bindings, but can also be used on other forks of MicroPython.

 It's worth noting that the Micropython Bindings module (`lv_mpy.c`) is dependent on LVGL configuration.
 LVGL is configured by `lv_conf.h` where different objects and features could be enabled or disabled.
 LVGL bindings are generated only for the enabled objects and features.
 Changing `lv_conf.h` requires re running `gen_mpy.py`, therefore it's useful to run it automatically in the build script, as done by lv_micropython.

 ### Memory Management

-When LVGL is built as a Micropython library, it is configured to allocate memory using Micropython memory allocation functions and take advantage of Micropython *Garbage Collection* ("gc").
+When LVGL is built as a MicroPython library, it is configured to allocate memory using MicroPython memory allocation functions and take advantage of MicroPython *Garbage Collection* ("gc").
 This means that structs allocated for LVGL use don't need to be deallocated explicitly, gc takes care of that.
-For this to work correctly, LVGL is configured to use gc and to use Micropython's memory allocation functions, and also register all LVGL "root" global variables to Micropython's gc.
+For this to work correctly, LVGL is configured to use gc and to use MicroPython's memory allocation functions, and also register all LVGL "root" global variables to MicroPython's gc.

 From the user's perspective, structs can be created and will be collected by gc when they are no longer referenced.
 However, LVGL screen objects (`lv.obj` with no parent) are automatically assigned to default display, therefore not collected by gc even when no longer explicitly referenced.